CalinaWinfield/VisualPortfolio/README.md

   - run with: ng serve

 ### List of working features
-1. Drag and drop feature: Allows users to drag an item from one container to another.

-2. Responsive Design: Application is able to adapt to different screen sizes.
+1. Responsive Design: Application is able to adapt to different screen sizes.

-3. Export PDF files: Allows the user to save and export the documents created.

 ## Team Roles